Japanese Plum Yew (Cephalotaxus harringtonia) organically grown flower seeds. Floral Encounters.

 Culinary Uses of Japanese Plum Yew (Cephalotaxus harringtonia).

 The fruits can be eaten raw or cooked.
 They are very sweet and juicy resembling a tiny plum ¾- 1 inch (2-3cm) long although an olive is more descriptive.
-The flesh is thick and soft and with a hint of pine flavor.
+Very aromatic, when ripe the bushes can be located from quite a distance by the sweet scent.
+The flesh is thick and soft and with more than a hint of pine flavor.
 Take care to pick only when ripe as fruits have a more resinous flavor if picked too soon.
 Very popular food in Japan could become a good potential fruit crop in future.

 Medical uses of Japanese Plum Yew (Cephalotaxus harringtonia).